Two Approaches For a Perturbative Expansion in Blobbed Topological Recursion

-In this section we expand upon those results up to fourth order and briefly mention strategies from the literature to go beyond order $\lambda^4$.
-We start with the third order, whose seven graphs are displayed in Fig.\,\ref{fig:Lambda3}.

-To check, whether the set of graphs is complete, we cite again from \cite{Branahl:2021uxs}.
-The authors recovered a result within the QKM for $\mathcal{F}^{(0)}$ in the special case of $d=1$ (or equivalently $N=1$), i.e.\ a single energy eigenvalue $E_1=E$, which is known in the context of non-rooted quadrangulations of the sphere \cite[Ch.\,3.6.1]{Eynard:2016yaa}.
-Thus $\mathcal{F}^{(0)}$ can be written as a power series in $\lambda$

-Each rational coefficient of this series is equivalent to the sum of the reciprocals of $|\text{Aut}(\Gamma_0)|$ of all graphs at that order.
-By setting all eigenvalues in \eqref{eq:free_energy} to $E$ and $N=1$ we obtain the same series up to order $\lambda^2$ and thus verify the choices of $|\text{Aut}(\Gamma_0)|$ in Fig.\,\ref{fig:Lambda012}.
-Adding the reciprocals of the orders given in Fig.\,\ref{fig:Lambda3} results in the desired coefficient $\frac{9}{2}$ in third order.

-All graphs introduced so far are of low order in $\lambda$, so they have a small number of 4-valent vertices.
-They were obtained by considering all possible ways of connecting $r=2v$ ribbons to $v$ vertices.
-Equation \eqref{eq:Euler} is a valuable tool, as it then determines the number $l$ of loops (closed strands) for a specific genus $g$ to $l=2-2g+v$.
-A vacuum graph $\Gamma_0$ has no 2-valent vertices ($n=0$) and thus the corresponding Riemann surface $\mathcal{C}_{g,b}$ has no boundaries ($b=0$).
-This also fixes the minimum order, at which the first contributing vacuum graphs of genus $g>0$ with $l=1$ appear, to $v_{\text{min}}=2g-1$ \cite{ZinnJustinZuber}.
+In this section we expand upon those results by explicitly determining all graphs that contribute to $\mathcal{F}^{(g)}$ for $g\in\{0,1,2,3\}$ up to fifth order in $\lambda$.
+Combined with further information on each graph, like its genus $g$ or the order of its automorphism group, we can search this catalog of 5660 graphs for a subset with specific properties and can translate the catalog entries of a subset of graphs into the corresponding weights, thus obtaining the initial data for calculating the expansions of $\Omega_m^{(g)}$ using \eqref{eq:generalDef_OmegaF}.